14 July Revolution: 1959 instability

 On 9 March 1959, The New York Times reported that the situation in Iraq was initially "confused and unstable, with rival groups competing for control.
 Cross currents of communism, Arab and Iraqi nationalism, anti-Westernism and the 'positive neutrality' of President Gamal Abdel Nasser of the United Arab Republic have been affecting the country."

 The new Iraqi Republic was headed by a Revolutionary Council.
 At its head was a three-man sovereignty council, composed of members of Iraq's three main communal/ethnic groups.
 Muhammad Mahdi Kubbah represented the Shi'a population; Khalid al-Naqshabandi, the Kurds; and Najib al Rubay’i, the Sunni population.
-This tripartite Council assumed the role of the Presidency.
+This tripartite council assumed the role of the presidency.
 A cabinet was created, composed of a broad spectrum of Iraqi political movements, including two National Democratic Party representatives, one member of al-Istiqlal, one Ba'ath representative and one Marxist.

 By March 1959, Iraq withdrew from the Baghdad Pact and created alliances with left-leaning countries and communist countries, including the Soviet Union.
 Because of their agreement with the USSR, Qasim's government allowed the formation of an Iraqi Communist Party.

-Human rights violations and mass exodus
+Allegations of human rights violations

-Kanan Makiya compared the trials of political dissidents under the Iraqi monarchy, Qasim's government, and Ba'athist Iraq, concluding: "A progressive degradation in the quality of each spectacle is evident."
+Academic and member of the Iraqi opposition Kanan Makiya compared the trials of political dissidents under the Iraqi monarchy, Qasim's government, and Ba'athist Iraq, concluding: "A progressive degradation in the quality of each spectacle is evident."

-The 1958 military coup that overthrew the Hashemite monarchy brought to power members of "rural groups that lacked the cosmopolitan thinking found among Iraqi elites".
-Iraq's new leaders had an "exclusivist mentality [that] produced tribal conflict and rivalry, which in turn called forth internal oppression [...]"

-According to Shafeeq N. Ghabra, a professor of political science at Kuwait University, and, in 2001, director of the Kuwait Information Office in Washington D.C.:

-After the 1958 revolution, Iraq's ruling establishment created a state devoid of political compromise.
-Its leaders liquidated those holding opposing views, confiscated property without notice, trumped up charges against its enemies, and fought battles with imaginary domestic foes.
-This state of affairs reinforced an absolute leader and a militarized Iraqi society totally different from the one that existed during the monarchy.

-Hundreds of thousands of Iraqis fled the country within four years of the 1958 revolution.